MTA hosts bus plan reviews

 • Thu., March 19, 7-8:30 p.m., North Shore Towers, 272-48 Grand Central Pkwy., Floral Park.

-The complete draft plan can be viewed and downloaded online at new.mta.info/system_modernization/bus_network/queensbusredesign/draftplan.
+The complete 434-page draft plan can be viewed in its entirety and downloaded online at new.mta.info/system_modernization/bus network/queensbusredesign/draftplan.

 An overview, compete with a link to the full draft plan, can be seen at new.mta.info/queensbusredesign.